Suntok sa Buwan

 Suntok sa Buwan is a 2022 Philippine television sports drama series broadcast by TV5.
 Directed by Geo Lomuntad, it stars Aga Muhlach and Elijah Canlas.
-It aired on the network's Todo Max Primetime Singko line up from July 18 to December 8, 2022, replacing Dear God.
+It aired on the network's TodoMax Primetime Singko line up from July 18 to December 8, 2022, replacing Dear God.

 Plot

 Jimmy Boy (Muhlach), a retired boxer who currently works as a taxi driver, has Stage 3 cancer.
 This diagnosis deeply affects his son, Dos (Canlas), who dreams of becoming a professional boxer like his father.
 The two will face conflicts and life-challenging experiences that would lead one of them to make sacrifices and strengthen their bond as father and son.